petermuller/flowdometry/README.md

 The FlowNet package that was used for grabbing the visual odometry layers in the Caffe model.

+### gt

+Ground truth values for training the network.
+The dataset itself is all the flow images generated from the KITTI dataset using the FlowNet architecture.
+That would be 166 GB, so it wasn't included here.
+The ground truth values included are the rotations and displacements as calculated from the incremental changes in ground truth values from the KITTI dataset.
+These ground truth databases also include the reverse direction because I trained the models on the vertically mirrored images (displacement stays the same, but the angle is negated).
+The train_gt.txt file is the file used for training the models.

 ### kitti_evaluation

 Custom source files for evaluating individual paths in the KITTI dataset instead of evaluating the entire dataset.